 Who are the lizard people?
 Are they real?
 And are lizard people in charge of the world?
 Reptilian conspiracy theories are more popular than you might think, with some surveys reporting that at least 12 million Americans believe their country is run by alien, reptilian overlords.
-The first lizard people theory seems to originate in science-fiction literature and have grown beyond made-up stories into a complex belief system with various theories.
+The first lizard people theory seems to originate in science-fiction literature and have grown beyond made-up stories into a complex belief system with various explanations.
 Some speculate that there are reptilians in government, politics, and in high-ranking business positions.
 Other lizard people conspiracies involve alien beings, hybrid humans, mysterious planets, and claims that essentially all world leaders and the wealthiest families are part of the reptile tribe.

 But what exactly are the intentions of the lizard people, if they even exist?
 According to reptilian theorists, this elite alien species seeks world domination and power over every person on the planet.
 They are all about control, using their influence to vastly lower the quality of life for most people on the planet.
 This way, people have no energy, time, or motivation to notice or expose even the existence of the reptilians, let alone try to remove them from power.
 Check out the crazy lizard people theories below that may sound ridiculous at first, but will keep gnawing at the back of your mind as possibly true.

 The First Reptilian Theory Has Literary Origins

 Reptilian theorist Michael Barkun has long argued that the theory of world leaders as reptiles has its roots in literature.
 Specifically, he names author Robert E. Howard, who is best known for his Conan the Barbarian books.
 Some of Howard's earlier stories include "serpent men," particularly in his story titled "The Shadow Kingdom," which was published in 1929.
 The story is based around philosophical theories about lost worlds, such as Atlantis.